-As you know, to perform authenticated requests you need to pass some token in the request headers.
+As you know, to perform authenticated requests you need to pass a token in the request headers.
 In the case of Backendless, the header is called ‘user-token’.
 So on the user login request, the server returns a user object as well as a “user-token” value.
 We will use that value for all the requests.

 First, let’s create a new Device Variable for storing the user-token value locally.
 The data type should be a Swift string.

 Let’s also save the value in Keychain storage.
 Add a new Lifecycle in “Application Launched” and add some logic for retrieving the value.
 You can see how it’s done on the following screenshots:

 Once that’s done, we need to configure the conditions when the value is retrieved.
 There are two cases: the first is what we should do when the value exists in Keychain, and the second is if it doesn’t.